libretime/client/php-client/README.md

 ### Requirements

-PHP 7.3 and later.
+PHP 7.4 and later.
-Should also work with PHP 8.0 or 8.1 but has not been tested.
+Should also work with PHP 8.0.

 ### Composer